techworkersco/johnhenry/_posts/2025-09-15-introducing.md

 ---
 layout: post
-title: Introducing the John Henry Committee
+title: Introducing WorkersDecide.tech
 tags: [meta]
-author: Committe
+author: Committee
 date: 2025-09-15
 ---

-The John Henry Committee is a collection of tech workers and organizers drawn from a range of groups and organizations, including [Amazon Employees for Climate Justice](https://www.amazonclimatejustice.org/), the [Times Tech Guild](https://nytimesguild.org/),
+WorkersDecide.tech is the product of a collection of tech workers and organizers drawn from a range of groups and organizations, including [Amazon Employees for Climate Justice](https://www.amazonclimatejustice.org/), the [Times Tech Guild](https://nytimesguild.org/),